py06/memtrack/README.md

 ## Synopsis

-Memtrack gather memory information about a process (extracted procfs) and allow to display them in different ways
+Memtrack tool gathers memory information about a process (extracted from procfs) and allow to display them in different ways

-Once started, you can type commande at the '$' prompt
+Once started, you can type commands at the '$' prompt

 ## Motivation